MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/first-approval.md

   > [!div class="mx-imgBorder"]
   ![Screenshot of Approvals Kit first stage with no node defined](./media/approvals-kit-first-stage-no-node.png)

-1. Create a first node with name and select your user account from the Approver list
+1. Create a first node with name **Submit** and select your user account from the Approver list

   > [!div class="mx-imgBorder"]
   ![Screenshot of Approvals Kit add node stage to stage](./media/approvals-kit-create-first-node.png)